jingrk/HDBN/README.md

 ~~We will make the constructed dataset public after the paper is accepted.~~ $\rightarrow$ ~~The dataset is coming.
 We are now preparing the data files.
 The full dataset can be accessible within two days.~~ $\rightarrow$
 EmoMusicLJ and EmoMusicLJ-small (excluding audio files) have all been uploaded.
-The audio files are quite large, so we need to package them and upload them to a cloud drive.
-A link to the cloud drive will be provided later.
-Please refer to README-data.md for detailed file descriptions.
+The audio files are large, so we will package them and upload them to a cloud drive.
+The link to the cloud drive will be provided later.
+Please take a look at README-data.md for detailed file descriptions.

 We would be honored if you used the code in this article, and please also cite our paper in the following format: